Kanasia-Moore/Amazon-Ops-People-Analytics-Externship/Weekly_Mini_Projects/Week-01-Understanding-The-Operational-Challenge/README.md

 ### Overview
 This week focused on building a foundational understanding of how roles are structured within a fulfillment center and how work flows across those roles.

-To understand this, I created a workforce structure table outlining key roles, their responsibilities, and how they connect within the broader operation.
+To do this, I created a workforce structure table outlining key roles, their responsibilities, and how they connect within the broader operation.
 I then translated that structure into a visual role map to better represent the workflow of the Amazon Fulfillment Center.

 ### What Was Done
 - Developed a workforce structure table to define roles and responsibilities
 - Identified how each role contributes to the overall fulfillment process
 - Created a visual role map to illustrate workflow and role relationships
-- Delivered a briefing note that explains the
+- Produced a briefing note analyzing workforce challenges and attrition drivers

 ### Key Questions Explored
 - Where in the fulfillment workflow are errors most likely to originate?